kingjz1/Connecting-Cities-by-Flights/README.md

 # Connecting-Cities-by-Flights
-Connecting N cities by flights such that every two cities are connected and the total length of the flights is minimized.
+Connecting cities by flights such that every two cities are connected and the total length of the flights is minimized.

-Complexity analysis are provided in the comments.
+Complexity analysis is provided in the comments.